Next: GVFS based methods, Previous: Inline methods, Up: Configuration [Contents][Index]

 /smb:daniel%MELANCHOLIA@melancholia:/daniel$$/.emacs

-connects as local user to the SMB host
+where user daniel connects as local user to the SMB host

-in the local domain MELANCHOLIA
+melancholia in the local domain MELANCHOLIA to edit

-.emacs located in the home directory (share daniel$
+.emacs located in the home directory (share daniel$).

 The domain name and user name are optional for smbclient